Shard polytopes: Preliminaries

 \subsection{Minkowski sums of associahedra}

-To conclude this preliminary section, we show alternative polytopal realizations of the quotient fans using Minkowski sums of C.~Hohlweg and C.~Lange's associahedra~\cite{HohlwegLange}.
+\enlargethispage{.2cm} We conclude this preliminary section with a proof of \cref{thm:main1}, which provides alternative polytopal realizations of the quotient fans using Minkowski sums of C.~Hohlweg and C.~Lange's associahedra~\cite{HohlwegLange}.
 This construction was already used for certain specific quotients, \eg for the Baxter congruence corresponding to diagonal rectangulations~\cite{LawReading} or for intersections of essential Cambrian congruences~\cite{ChatelPilaud}.
 Our constructions in \cref{subsec:shardsumotopes} will be based on similar ideas.

 Recall from \cref{exm:CambrianCongruences,exm:HohlwegLangeAsso} that for an arc~$\arc \in \arcs_n$, we denote by~$\arcs_\arc$ the upper ideal of the arc poset~$(\arcs_n, \prec)$ generated by~$\arc$, by~$\equiv_\arc$ the $\arc$-Cambrian congruence, by $\Fan_\arc$ the $\arc$-Cambrian fan, and by~$\Asso[\arc]$ the $\arc$-associahedron.
 Our main tool is the following observation.